Earned Income Tax Credit: What it is and how to know if you qualify as a taxpayer

 A qualifying child must not file a joint return unless both conditions are true:

-- They only file a return to claim a refund of taxes withheld or paid
+- They only file a return to claim a refund of taxes withheld or estimated taxes paid

 - No tax liability would exist for either spouse if separate returns were filed